Meet our staff

 Catherine comes to Environmental Defence after spending more than 20 years working in the financial services industry.
 Her work primarily focused on relationship management and sales in the public and corporate sector.
 She is thrilled to be part of Environmental Defence’s development team, where she specializes in grant fundraising and stewardship.
 Catherine came to Environmental Defence with the belief that we cannot have healthy lives without a healthy environment.

 Dale grew up in northeastern Quebec, roaming the boreal forest that began at his family’s backyard fence and, during the one month it was possible, splashing around the North Atlantic.
-During a mechanical engineering degree at McGill University, Dale discovered he was much more interested in the natural world and the systems needed to let it flourish than working on built environments.
+While undertaking a mechanical engineering degree at McGill University, Dale discovered he was much more interested in the natural world and the systems needed to let it flourish than working on built environments.
 This realization led to a degree in environmental science, followed by a master’s degree in resource and environmental management at Simon Fraser University.
 For 15 years, Dale has worked on environmental protection, mostly related to energy and climate change.
 Policy research and advocacy in Vancouver and Ottawa was followed by two years in Cambodia to assist people and communities most vulnerable and impacted by climate inaction.
 As National Program Manager at Environmental Defence, Dale works to move Canada towards greater action and responsibility on climate change and towards clean, modern renewable energy technologies, while phasing out all fossil fuels such as oil, coal, and natural gas.
 Read Dale’s blogs here.

 Farrah comes from a background in both the non-profit and corporate sectors.
 While having great experiences in both, she has come to realise that her true passion lies in non-profit organizations.
 At Environmental Defence she manages major and corporate donor relations, a role she enjoys because of the opportunities to directly build relationships with donors and corporations.
 Having completed her Honours BSc from UofT in Environmental Science, her interest and knowledge of the environment has always been strong and only continues to grow.

-Access to lakes and trees and rocks and streams throughout her childhood sparked Janet’s passion for the environment, and a wonderful grade school teacher instilled a responsibility to protect it.
+Access to lakes, trees, rocks, and streams throughout her childhood sparked Janet’s passion for the environment, and a wonderful grade school teacher instilled a responsibility to protect it.
 After living in several countries in Europe and Asia, earning a degree at McGill University, and a brief stint at film school, things came full circle for Janet when she decided to work in the environmental arena.
 Janet spent over a decade raising funds for environmental organizations.
 In a few of her past roles, she organized events large and small.
 Inspired by working face-to-face with members of the public who share a sense of responsibility for Canada’s environment and human health, Janet moved into the role of Engagement Manager to help facilitate increased public participation in Environmental Defence’s work.
 Part of her current role includes managing a team of highly motivated and talented Outreach Team members in Toronto, Ottawa, Guelph and London.

 Since she was a child, Jen has always had a passion for protecting the environment.
 It just seemed natural for her to work for Environmental Defence one day, combining her love of communications and taking care of the planet.
 Jen first started her career while in university, and since then has worked in the media and communications fields, including experience in print, television, and radio journalism.
 In 2005, she traveled to Rovaniemi, Finland to work in communications with the University of the Arctic – a NGO which focuses on post-secondary education in the Circumpolar North.
 After returning to Canada, she joined the Canadian Red Cross (2007) as a provincial communications co-ordinator.
 She became a communications manager at Environmental Defence in 2012.
-Jen has an Honors BA with Distinction in History and Media, Information and Technoculture (2002) and a MA in Journalism (2003) from the University of Western Ontario.
+Jen has an Honors BA with Distinction in History and Media, Information and Technoculture and a MA in Journalism from the University of Western Ontario.
+Read Jennifer’s blogs here.

 Jessie has a background in English Lit from Memorial University.
 Her passion for reading and research then led her to the University of Western Ontario, where she completed a Master of Library and Information Science.
-Embarking on her career she quickly realized that a paycheck at the end of the week was not the fulfillment she was seeking from her work.
-Coming from a place like Newfoundland and Labrador, with seemingly endless terrain to explore, she learned early on the importance of appreciating and preserving our environment and knew that she wanted to play a role in its protection.
+Embarking on her career, she quickly realized that a paycheque at the end of the week was not the fulfillment she was seeking from her work.
+Coming from a place like Newfoundland and Labrador, with seemingly endless terrain to explore, she learned early on the importance of appreciating and preserving our environment, and knew that she wanted to play a role in its protection.
 Leaving her corporate gigs behind her, she has happily landed with the development team at Environmental Defence, with her role focused on grant writing and reporting.

 Keith was born in the ‘burbs just outside Toronto, but his passion for the environment was born in a canoe on the rivers and lakes of Northern Ontario.
-Keith pursued a Bachelors of Environmental Sciences from the University of Guelph and then worked for a number of years in the environmental consulting field before enrolling at York University where he earned a Masters of Environmental Studies.
+Keith pursued a Bachelor of Environmental Sciences from the University of Guelph and then worked for a number of years in the environmental consulting field, before enrolling at York University where he earned a Master of Environmental Studies.
 The move from scientist and consultant to advocate was provoked by the recognition that more science cannot solve the environmental challenge on its own.
 Our challenge lies not in knowing what must be done, but in doing it.
 We cannot choose between the environment and the economy.
 We can and must have both.
 It is this outlook which ultimately led Keith to his current role as the Program Director at Environmental Defence.
 Read Keith’s blogs here.

 Growing up in different parts of the world allowed Muhannad to learn at an early age about the intricate links between the environment, human health and equity.
 After completing a master’s degree in public health policy at the University of Toronto, Muhannad helped develop and implement chronic disease prevention policies and environmental health frameworks for municipal and provincial governments.
 With his passion for fostering a healthy and just environment, Muhannad is working towards the elimination of toxic chemicals as Environmental Defence’s Toxics Program Manager.
 Muhannad also maintains a strong interest in global health policy issues, regularly contributing to the Economist Intelligence Unit’s national healthcare reports.
 And as an avid soccer player, he coaches in the U of T Varsity Development program.
 When not at work, Muhannad can be found experimenting with ingredients in his kitchen and recreating Syrian-inspired dishes.
 Read Muhannad’s blogs here.